aws-samples/amazon-kinesis-video-streams-producer-embedded-c/samples/kvsapp-ingenic-t31/README.md

 ## Configure sample settings

-You can skip this section if you want to use environment variables as sample configureation.
+You can skip this section to use environment variables as a sample configuration.

 You can put sample default configurations in file "*samples/kvsapp-ingenic-t31/include/sample_config.h*".